gavinr/github-csv-tools/README.md

 # GitHub CSV Tools [![Build Status](https://travis-ci.org/gavinr/github-csv-tools.svg?branch=master)](https://travis-ci.org/gavinr/github-csv-tools)
-Tools for importing GitHub Issues via CSV.
-(Exporting to come soon?)

-Currently imports title, description, labels, and milestones.
+Import and export GitHub issues via CSV

 ## Usage

-`githubCsvTools --help` for info on how to use the command line tool.

-First run this to install:
+Prerequisite: [Install Node.js](https://nodejs.org/en/), then run this to install:

 ```
 npm install -g github-csv-tools
 ```

-Then either export or import:
+After install, `githubCsvTools --help` for info on how to use, or see below.

+Instructions for exporting or importing:

 ### To Import Issues

+Currently imports title, description, labels, status (closed or open) and milestones.

 ```
 githubCsvTools myFile.csv